Sustainable Energy Practices – QIGONG

 I’ve been teaching this practice that I call “Logging on” for more than 3 decades and the series has been written up in both my books – Secrets of Your Cells (Sounds True 2013) and Ultimate immunity (Rodale October 2014).
 After reading about it, people have requested a video that shows them exactly how to do it … so here’s a downloadable video.

 Here’s your opportunity to log on too.
 The 12 minute instructions to LOGGING ON includes all the information about the practice and how to do it.
-You can download it or watch on your computer, phone, screen The other video MOVE QI-simply does the practice with you, no talking.
+You can download it or watch on your computer, phone, screen There is another video MOVE QI (not here) that simply does the practice with you, no talking.
 ENJOY.

 Thousand of years ago the shamans in China were looking for ways to help people heal their aching joints when the weather was damp and people were exhausted.
 They watched how animals moved and thought by embodying those movements people could help heal their aches and pains.
 Thus, qigong was born.
 The ancient healers learned ways to maintain their energies in times of trouble and hunger, joy and well-being.
 By observing themselves and the effects of their practices they became aware of how their bodies worked.
 By attuning to their breath, body tensions, and mental states they developed health-enhancing qigong.
 Over the years these practices were handed down from master to student, and now to us.
 Just as the energy in our cells is hidden from our naked eye so too is the energy the early people explored, codified into what worked and what didn’t.

 Qigong, the 5,000-year-old parent of tai chi, emphasizes the cultivation and balance of qi (chi), or vital energy.
 According to the Chinese system of medicine (TCM), everything is energy, with illness resulting from a blockage or imbalance in that energy.
 Doing qigong moves energy that might be stuck in the body.
 You don’t have to believe in qi to experience the stress -reducing benefits.